Last updated May 17, 2023

 REDIS_URL is set by the

-Sometimes the default add-on usage is insufficient for our advanced needs needs.
-Next, we’ll explore a few ways to more finely control how add-ons are associated with applications.
+There are a few ways you can more finely control how add-ons are associated with applications.

 The global name for our add-on,